piyush12kunjilwar/NeuralSync/README.md

 ## 👋 Hello there!

-I'm Piyush Kunjilwar, and I'm excited to share **NeuroSync** with you - a project that's truly close to my heart.
+I'Piyush Kunjilwar, and I'm excited to share **NeuroSync** with you - a project that's truly close to my heart.
 In today's fast-paced digital world, mental health support should be both intelligent and respectful of privacy.
 That's why I built NeuroSync: to provide personalized mental health assistance while ensuring your sensitive data stays right where it belongs - with you.

 ## 🌟 What Makes NeuroSync Special?